symPACK/symPACK/README.md

 --------------------------

-**symPACK** is a sparse symmetric matrix direct linear solver.
+**symPACK** is a sparse symmetric matrix direct linear solver, with optional support for CUDA devices.
 It can be built using the following procedure.

 First, download **symPACK** as follows: